after12am/jquery.tween.js/README.md

 * support advanced `easing` function specifies the speed curve of the transition effect
 * support `2d/3d` transformation
 * support `loopback` which helps you to make infinite loop animation easily
+* support prefix free which free you from vendor prefix hell